Fresno, California: Climate

 Fresno has a semi-arid climate (Köppen climate classification BSh, bordering BSk), with cool, mild winters and long, hot, dry summers.
-December and January are the coldest months, averaging 47.5 °F and 48.0 °F, respectively; mornings see temperatures at or below freezing, with the coldest night of the year typically bottoming out around 29 °F. July is the warmest month, averaging 83.5 °F; normally, there are 38 days of 100 °F+ highs and 113 days of 90 °F+ highs, and between July and August, there are only 3.6 days where the high does not reach 90 °F. Summers provide considerable sunshine, with July exceeding 96 percent of the total possible sunlight hours; conversely, December is the lowest with only 42 percent of the daylight time in sunlight because of tule fog.
+December and January are the coldest months, averaging 47.5 °F and 48.0 °F, respectively; mornings sporadically see temperatures at or below freezing, with the coldest night of the year typically bottoming out around 29 °F. July is the warmest month, averaging 83.5 °F; normally, there are 38 days of 100 °F+ highs and 113 days of 90 °F+ highs, and between July and August, there are only 3.6 days where the high does not reach 90 °F. Summers provide considerable sunshine, with July exceeding 96 percent of the total possible sunlight hours; conversely, December is the lowest with only 42 percent of the daylight time in sunlight because of tule fog.
 However, the year averages 81% of possible sunshine, for a total of 3550 hours.
 Average annual precipitation is around 11 in.
 Most of the wind rose direction occurrences derive from the northwest, as winds are driven downward along the axis of the California Central Valley; in December, January and February there is an increased presence of southeastern wind directions in the wind rose statistics.
 Fresno meteorology was selected in a national U.S. Environmental Protection Agency study for analysis of equilibrium temperature for use of ten-year meteorological data to represent a warm, dry western United States locale.